PinwenGuan/JAX-TherMo/README.md

 # JAX-TherMo
-A demo code for implementation of differentiable thermodynamic modeling in [JAX](https://github.com/google/jax).
+A demo code for implementation of differentiable thermodynamic modeling in [JAX](https://github.com/google/jax), taking the Cu-Rh system as an example.

 ## Install

 No installation is needed.
 Just download the files in one folder.<br>

 [JAX](https://github.com/google/jax) should be installed first.<br>

+## Run the code

+Use train.py to train the model.<br>

+Use pd.py to calculate the phase diagram based on the trained model.<br>

 ## Results